-- Water spilling over river banks and covering larger areas of land. - Water above floor level in some houses and buildings. - Evacuation may be required in some areas. - Impact to roads and traffic routes.
+- Water spilling over riverbanks and covering large areas of land. - Water above floor level in some houses and buildings. - Evacuation may be required in some areas. - Impact to roads and traffic routes. - Relocation of stock required in rural areas.

 Major impacts